QuSpin/QuSpin/README.md

 This function converts a state defined in the symmetry-reduced basis to the full basis.
 ---arguments---

-* v:
+* v: two options
   1. 1-dim array which contains the state
   2. 2-dim array which contains multiple states in the columns

 RETURNS:
-state or states in the full basis.
+state or states in the full basis as columns of the returned array.

 ```python
 basis.get_proj(dtype)